JohnEarnest/Decker/docs/decker.md

 If a field has a `style` other than `rich`, any rtext written to the `value` attribute will be coalesced into a single run of ordinary text with the default font.

 See also: [rtext](#rtextinterface).

+The `field.data` and `field.images` attributes offer a convenient way to stash arbitrary Lil values (excluding functions and interfaces that are not an _Image_, _Sound_, or _Array_), or a list of Image values, respectively, in a Field.
+Note that reading `field.images` retrieves images _by reference_ from rtext content, whereas reading `field.data` always decodes a fresh copy of any contained images; the former is therefore more efficient when storing and retrieving large images.

 Slider Interface
 ----------------